 From “always wear clean underwear in case we’re in a wreck” and “don’t cross your eyes or they’ll freeze like that.”

 I am from Church-of-Christ and a cappella music.
 I'm from Iowa and Missouri and Pennsylvania; from noodles and fried chicken.

 From the time Grandpa Allen hit a horse so hard with his fist that the horse fell to its knees; from the day in December of 1932 that my mom and dad waded through the mud to get married.
 I’m from babies born to Aunt Ruby and Grandma Stevens that died of pneumonia in their first few days of life.
-I am from my dad’s mother and his first wife who both died in childbirth.
+I am from my dad’s mother and his first wife who both died giving birth.

-I am from pictures and diaries my mom kept in an old lard can hoping someone would eventually care about them, and now I do; from a music box I played with as a child at Grandma’s house that I have in my possession, and hope to pass it on to the proper person when I’m gone.
+I am from pictures and diaries my mom kept in an old lard can hoping someone would eventually care about them (and now I do); from a music box I played with as a child at Grandma’s house that I have in my possession, and hope to pass it on to the proper person when I’m gone.
 I’m from cousins who dig into the past to find out where my ancestors come from and then share that information with me.

 Because friends come and go, but nobody knows my past like my cousins.